 The Sensory Room

 Our Sensory Room is a wonderful addition to our program!
-Our sensory rooms are essential to provide and ensure a safe, non-threatening environment in order to calm or stimulate children through each of their senses.
+This room is essential to provide and ensure a safe, non-threatening environment in order to calm or stimulate children through each of their senses.
 Many children need controlled environmental stimulation to engage in multi-sensory activities.
 The primary focus is to help children learn to relax, self-regulate, engage and communicate.
 At times, sensory signals do not get organized into appropriate responses in the brain.
-Therefore, can lead to difficulty in regulating emotional and behavioral responses or over/under reactive responses.
+This can lead to difficulty in regulating emotional and behavioral responses or over/under reactive responses.

 What is Self Regulation?

-it is the ability to attain, maintain and change states of arousal appropriately for a task or situation.
-When difficulties in self-regulation occur, the indiviudal will have trouble changing the deree of alertness they feel, which in turn, compromises their optimal functioning.
+It is the ability to attain, maintain and change states of arousal appropriately for a task or situation.
+When difficulties in self-regulation occur, the individual will have trouble changing the degree of alertness they feel, which in turn, compromises their optimal functioning.

 Sensory Rooms are specifically designed environments which create a very wide range of sensory experiences for children with additional needs in order to provide:

 All of this can be manifested in many ways through:

 - Fibre Optics